 Functions for dynamic memory allocation in C are:

-malloc(): Allocates a specified number of bytes of memory.

-calloc(): Allocates memory for an array of elements and initializes all bytes to zero.

-realloc(): Resizes previously allocated memory blocks.

-free(): Frees previously allocated memory, preventing memory leaks.

-1. malloc() (memory allocation)

-The malloc() function allocates a block of memory of a specified size in bytes and returns a pointer to the beginning of the block.
+malloc() (memory allocation): The malloc() function allocates a block of memory of a specified size in bytes and returns a pointer to the beginning of the block.
 The contents of the allocated memory are uninitialized (i.e., they contain garbage values).

 Syntax: